Key Takeaways

 - Wake time shifts correspondingly later

-- Deep sleep remains high (growth and development)
+- Deep sleep remains high (still growing)

-- Sleep need stays elevated (8-10 hours)
+- Sleep need stays elevated at 8-10 hours

 Common Challenges

-- School start times conflict with biology
+- School start times that ignore biology

-- Chronic sleep deprivation during school year
+- Chronic sleep deprivation during the school year

-- Weekend "catch-up" sleep disrupts schedule further
+- Weekend "catch-up" sleep that makes Monday worse

-- Screen use amplifies circadian delays
+- Screen use that amplifies the circadian delay

 "Asking a teenager to fall asleep at 10 PM is like asking an adult to fall asleep at 8 PM—biologically, they're not ready."